Kripsii/alx-low_level_programming/0x14-bit_manipulation/README.md

-Setting the value of a bit at a given index to 0
+a function that returns the number of bits you would need to flip to get from one number to another.